Steve Nesbitt

 Biography

-Prof. Nesbitt has participated in over 20 field experiments; notably he was the lead Principal Investigator of the NSF/NOAA/NASA RELAMPAGO (Remote sensing of Electrification, Lightning, And Mesoscale/microscale Processes with Adaptive Ground Observations) field campaign, which observed convective storms in central Argentina alongside the DOE CACTI (Clouds, Aerosols, and Complex Terrain Interactions) field campaign, which he served as a Co-Lead Investigator.
+Prof. Nesbitt has participated in over 20 field experiments; notably he was the lead Principal Investigator of the 2018-2019 NSF/NOAA/NASA RELAMPAGO (Remote sensing of Electrification, Lightning, And Mesoscale/microscale Processes with Adaptive Ground Observations) field campaign, which observed convective storms in central Argentina alongside the DOE CACTI (Clouds, Aerosols, and Complex Terrain Interactions) field campaign, which he served as a Co-Lead Investigator.
 He is co-author of the 2018 textbook Radar Meteorology, A First Course.
-He has received several awards, including the NASA Earth and Space Science Fellowship, the NASA New Investigator Program award, the NASA Robert H. Goddard award for scientific achievement, and named a Distinguished Visitor of the Universidad Nacional de Córdoba, Argentina for international cooperation.
+He has received several research, teaching, and mentoring awards, including the NASA Earth and Space Science Fellowship, the NASA New Investigator Program award, the NASA Robert H. Goddard Award for Scientific Achievement, and named a Distinguished Visitor of the Universidad Nacional de CĂ³rdoba, Argentina for international cooperation.
 He was named a Fellow of the American Meteorological Society in 2025.
+Prof. Nesbitt also serves as the Chief Editor of the Atmosphere Section of the American Meteorological Society's Journal of Atmospheric and Oceanic Technology.
+He also serves as a co-host of the Weather Realness podcast on Illinois Public Media.

 Research Interests